HITECHCRIME/HC_SG51_Colorized_World/README.md

 ------------------------------------------------

 [VERSE 1]
+CAUTERIZED WOUNDS ON DIEHARDS ALWAYS FIND A WAY TO HEAL ONLY WANTED NO MASKS NO GUIDE NO SECRET MOVES AYE YA

+AUTHORIZED DRUGS WITH NO CARD SIGN ENDING WANTED NOT BAD, USED TO SAY I HAVE NO LIFE, SUCH A LOWLIFE YA

 let us live in cold until our souls are through upping gear brings the light - close brings the light - to us